 Whip More

-Once all the condensed milk is added, turn the mixer back on high and whip for another minute.
-This is where the magic happens - the frosting should thicken into a fluffy texture and start to look like a beautiful, silky-smooth buttercream.
+Turn the mixer back up to high speed and whip for another minute.
+This is where the magic happens - the frosting should thicken into a fluffy texture and start to look beautiful and silky-smooth.

-If it seems like it's not the right consistency, see my troubleshooting section below.
+If it seems like it's not the right consistency, here's How To Fix Broken Buttercream.

 Add Flavor